 Table 1: Voter Identification Laws In Force in 2014**

 ** This table refers to laws that are in effect in 2014; Pennsylvania also has enacted a strict photo voter ID law, but it has been struck down by state court and is not in effect.
 North Carolina also enacted a strict photo voter ID law in 2013, with an implementation date in 2016.
-Per a U.S. Supreme Court order on October 9, Wisconsin's strict photo voter ID law will not be implemented for the 2014 general election.
-Therefore, Pennsylvania, North Carolina and Wisconsin are not included in this chart of in-force laws.
+Therefore, Pennsylvania and North Carolina are not included in this chart of in-force laws.

 Arkansas's strict photo voter ID law was struck down by the Arkansas Supreme Court, leaving a pre-existing non-strict, non-photo law in effect.